inegm/jimm/README.md

 The tree-view on the right will print all incoming and mapped MIDI messages.

-In your sampler (or wherever you're sending the mapped messages), create as many MIDI tracks as you've chosen to have voices, all on the `JI Mapper n (from)` MIDI port, and assign each track to a its own channel.
+In your sampler (or wherever you're sending the mapped messages), create as many MIDI tracks as you've chosen to have voices, all on the `JI Mapper n (from)` MIDI port, and assign each track to its own channel.

 ## This version ##